If you can’t foster please consider sponsoring one of our special needs pups.

 All of the dogs here are almost all are on eye medication.
 I had to make a chart that I taped to the kitchen cabinet to help me remember who gets what when.
 Kelly hates her eye drops, and I feel badly that I have to upset her twice a day.

 The dogs sleep much of the day, and I love the quiet time.
 Dude my new completely blind foster, has been having trouble learning his way around the doggie door, and I’m encouraged today as he finally goes to the door that leads to the yard all by himself!
+He learned by counting the steps, one, two, and three I’m free.
 He’s also learning “step” and “watch.”
 He’s an amazing foster, gentle and respectful to the other dogs here, and has not had one accident in the house.
 I know how lucky I am to have him here.

 Later, I'm lounging around the house in a t-shirt and sweats, and decide to give Cody’s x-pen a good scrubbing.
 I've got Vee in my arms when a horn honks.
-Runway and Kelly, begin barking.
+Mikey and Kelly, begin barking.
 A lot.
-I look out the window, and I can see it's the UPS man.
+I look out the window, and I can see it's the FEDEX man this time.
 I run to put on a sweatshirt.
 Whoops, I still have Vee in my arms, so I put her down first.
 Sweatshirt on, I head to the door.
-Runway and Kelly are continuing their chorus.
+Mikey and Kelly are continuing their chorus.

 OK, what was I doing?
 Oh, yes, cleaning Cody’s x-pen.
 I go back to his x-pen.
 He isn't there.
 Where's Cody?
 Panic for a few seconds, but then I remember I put hI’m down elsewhere.
 There he is!!
 Cody’s x-pen cleaned, I take a glance in the mirror in the den as I walk by.
 My sweatshirt is on inside out.

-I settle on the couch with a good book, and Vee and Runway join me, one on each side.
+I settle on the couch with a good book, and Vee and Dude join me, one on each side.

 Everybody starts to wake up around the time I’d normally come home from shopping, and I’ve worked hard to try to keep them on the same schedule.
 I take everybody outside.
 Blind dogs never fail to surprise me with their ability to navigate, and my dogs know my home and yard so well that friends don’t believe they’re blind.